Which city is cheaper, Rome or Athens?

 For foodies, Rome is an obvious choice, as it is one of the food capitals of the world.
 Homemade pasta, fresh sauces, and fine wine all make the food scene among the best.
 Also make sure you try the gelato.

-The vibe at night is comparable in Athens and Rome.
+The vibe at night is fantastic in both Athens and Rome.

 The nightlife in Athens is well established with world renowned clubs and venues.
 There are all-night dance clubs as well as local bars and chill live music venues.